extraordinal/dropord/README.md

 * User can buy an inscription.
 * User provides their own recipient address and sends some btc (or any currency?)
 * Magic tubes run in the background checking the funds, inscribing, and sending.
+* Lazy mint, will recieve next availble item in collection.

+Todo: Choose which item from collection to mint.

 ## Front end.